Learn about our intermediate frequency furnaces and induction melting

 No matter which type of induction furnace your foundry requires, this type of induction furnace can offer specific advantages that other alternatives cannot match.

-Induction furnaces are suitable for melting metals such as gold and silver, copper, aluminium, silicon, brass and zinc.
+Induction furnaces are suitable for melting metals such as gold and silver, copper, aluminum, silicon, brass, and zinc.
 Steel and iron can also be melted for industrial use.

 They don’t require much space to operate, making them ideal for foundries of all sizes.
 They are also more environmentally friendly than some other alternatives.
 They are highly energy efficient, which means they do not adversely affect a company’s energy consumption, and they are ideal for foundries looking to reduce their environmental footprint in terms of production.